-The NEP enables sectoral and cross-sectoral policy analysis to mainstream environmental considerations into all aspects of planning and development.
-The proponent will adhere to the policy.
+The NEP enables sectorial and cross-sectorial policy analysis to mainstream environmental considerations into all aspects of planning and development.
+The proponent will adhere to the policy through conducting EIA so as to conserve natural environment around the project site, which will help to minimize the occurrence of the environmental problems.